Alexa Built-in Badging Program

 Understand the badging program requirements

-To maintain eligibility for the ABI badge, you must comply at all times with the program requirements described in this document, the Alexa Built-in Trademark Usage Guidelines, and the Marketing and Branding Guidelines, which may be updated from time to time.
+To maintain eligibility for the ABI badge, you must comply at all times with the program requirements described in this document, the Alexa Built-in Trademark Usage Guidelines, and the Amazon Alexa Brand External, which may be updated from time to time.

 Alexa Built-in badge approval is determined on a product-by-product basis.
 ABI badging of one of your products does not guarantee that your other AVS products will be certified or approved to use the ABI badge.
 If you would like to seek ABI badging for multiple AVS products, please submit each of them for certification.